How To Measure Coffee (Hint: Ignore scoop sizes and tablespoons)

 A brew ratio looks like this: 1:15, 1:16, 1:17, etc.

-A brew ratio of 1:15 means; 1 part coffee to 15 parts water.
+A coffee to water brew ratio of 1:15 means; 1 part coffee to 15 parts water.
 A 1:15 ratio may be 20g of ground coffee, brewed using 300g of water.
 This will produce an approximately 300ml cup of coffee.

 To use brew ratios, you can go one of two ways: